department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/cash-out-refinance.md

 -	Refinance a non-VA loan into a VA-backed loan
 - Borrow up to $424,100 in most areas, with higher loan limits for some high-cost counties

 You'll want to keep closing costs in mind when refinancing a loan, as they can add up to thousands of dollars.
-Ask your lender to help you decide if a cash-out refinance loan is the best option for you.
+Make sure you understand how your new loan amount relates to the value of your home.
+While your lender can advise you on the costs and benefits of the transaction, you’ll want to be sure you understand what you’re getting into.

 ### How can I get a cash-out refinance loan?